What is immune reconstitution inflammatory syndrome?

 There is no confirmatory diagnostic test for IRIS, thus the diagnosis is based on clinical criteria.

-It is generally accepted that most or all of the following criteria for IRIS should be present :
+It is generally accepted that most or all of the following criteria for IRIS in HIV should be present :

 IRIS has a broad differential diagnosis and requires a careful clinical evaluation to exclude: